fraboeni/fraboeni.github.io/_posts/2021-01-24-membership-inference.md

 ### Implementing a Membership Inference Attack with TensorFlow Privacy
 When evaluating membership inference risks, I prefer to work with the CIFAR10 dataset instead of MNIST because, according to my experience, the membership privacy risk of simple models trained with MNIST is usually already quite low.
-Therefore, one barely sees any changes when using measures to try mitigating membership privacy risks.
+Therefore, one barely sees any changes when trying to mitigate membership privacy risks by implementing counter measures.

 For those of you who are not familiar with the [CIFAR10 dataset]( https://www.cs.toronto.edu/~kriz/cifar.html): it’s another dataset that you can directly load through keras:
 ```python